On the slice spectral sequence for quotients of norms of Real bordism: Introduction

-The first case to consider is when $G=C_2$.
-On the one hand, there is a central subgroup \(C_2\) in \(\Aut(\Gamma)\) coming from ``formal inversion'' as an automorphism of any formal group and we obtain a spectrum \(EO_{h}(C_2)\).
-On the other hand, complex conjugation gives an action of $C_2$ on the spaces of $MU$, which can be used to construct the Real bordism $\MUR$, a $C_2$-spectrum first considered by Fujii \cite{Fujii} and Landweber \cite{Landweber}.
-Hahn--Shi \cite{HahnShi} have produced a Real orientation for any of the Lubin--Tate spectra at the prime \(2\):
+When $G = C_2$, there are two $C_2$-actions: one coming from the central subgroup \(C_2\) in \(\Aut(\Gamma)\) through ``formal inversion'' and the other coming from complex conjugation on the Real bordism spectrum $\MUR$ \cite{Fujii, Landweber}.
+Hahn and Shi \cite{HahnShi} produced a Real orientation

-This allows us to combine the two $C_2$-actions under one perspective, and to construct $E_h$ as localizations of quotients of $\MUR$.
+from $\MUR$ to any Lubin--Tate spectrum at the prime \(2\).
+This Real orientation allows us to combine the two $C_2$-actions under one perspective, and to construct $E_h$ as a localization of a quotient of $\MUR$.

-We first discuss two families of $C_2$-spectra that refine classical spectra of interest in chromatic homotopy theory and are constructed as quotients of $\MUR$.
-More specifically, after localization at $2$, $\MUR$ splits as a wedge of suspensions of the Real Brown--Peterson spectrum $\BPR$ and the spectra we discuss are quotients of the latter.

-Let $\rho_2$ be the real regular representation.
+After localization at $2$, $\MUR$ splits as a wedge of suspensions of the Real Brown--Peterson spectrum $\BPR$.
+Let $\rho_2$ be the regular representation.
 By work of Araki \cite{Araki} and Landweber \cite{Landweber}, we have